vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > So, for the essence of what makes the difference to enable progress, seek good explanations, the ones that can't be easily varied, while still explaining the phenomena.

+There are indeed many interpretations of the same scriptures.
+However, only so many mainstream religious frameworks have sustainable populations.
+From this perspective, religions are harder to vary and more of an explanation for staying together than an explanation of metaphysics.

 Note that Deutsch's hard-to-vary principle is relates to more formalized principles in deep learning such as [the bias-variance trade-off](/ml/double-descent-contrary-to-bias-variance-trade-off) and Occam’s razor.
 Hard-to-vary principle can be also viewed [in terms of Kolmogorov complexity (~ compressibility), and Rashomon set (~ multiple acceptable models)](https://arxiv.org/abs/2012.09318).